 Home Remedies for Dog Scooting

 If your dog is already scooting and showing signs of discomfort, it’s always a good idea to visit your veterinarian for a thorough exam, proper diagnosis, and effective treatment plan.

-However, there are some things that pet parents can do to try and help prevent scooting and anal gland problems from occurring.
+However, there are some things that pet parents can do to help prevent scooting and anal gland problems from occurring.

 “Feeding your dog a good quality, well-balanced diet can help prevent scooting by ensuring their stools are firm enough to squeeze and empty the anal glands as they pass through the rectum,” says Strong.
 “A good diet will also help you prevent obesity, which increases the risk of anal gland problem in dogs.”